Annusha/LIReC/README.md

 }
 ```

-To run the code first download the data: [link]() // will be here soon
+To run the code first download the data: [https://www.rocq.inria.fr/cluster-willow/mtapaswi/downloads/anna_cvpr2020/](https://www.rocq.inria.fr/cluster-willow/mtapaswi/downloads/anna_cvpr2020/)
 Note that it's about 80GB.
-Preserve inner structure.
+Put all the downloads in the same folder `data_root` parameter (see below) with the subfolders:
+- models_release/
+- features/
+- dialogs/
+- frame2time/
+- ftracks/
+- ftrack_ids/
+- intersections/
+- others/

 1. Set all the paths:
 ```